sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/coding_theory.rst

 Native constructions
 ====================

-Sage contains GUAVA but most of GUAVA’s functions have not been implemented in Python, so they must be called via the GAP interface.
+Sage contains GUAVA but most of GUAVA's functions have not been implemented in Python, so they must be called via the GAP interface.
 (See the _`GUAVA manual`: https://code.google.com/p/guava-libraries/
 for details on the syntax of GUAVA.)